rettema/dev-satisfaction/input/pagecontent/index.md

+**Disclaimer:** The Developer Satisfaction Implementation Guide is a fictitious guide used to demonstrate the use of TDD techniques that accelerate the implementation of an IG.

 The Developer Satisfaction Implementation Guide demonstrates the Developer Satisfaction process that can be leveraged in FHIR IG authoring and subsequent implementation efforts.

 ### About This Guide